libgraviton/deploy-scripts/README.md

   Deploys an application to a CF instance.

 ## Further ideas
-- evolve a ``GravitonDeployBundle`` from this library.
+- ~~evolve a ``GravitonDeployBundle`` from this library.~~
-- provide the possibility to push to multiple Cloud Foundry instances at once.
+- provide the possibility to push to multiple Cloud Foundry instances at once by one command.
-- add incenteev Parameter handler (https://github.com/Incenteev/ParameterHandler) to be able to use env vars for config.
+- ~~add incenteev Parameter handler (https://github.com/Incenteev/ParameterHandler) to be able to use env vars for config.~~